An area bound for surfaces in Riemannian manifolds: -almost geodesics

 \section{$L^1$-almost geodesics}

 Let $(M, g)$ denote a compact Riemannian manifold with Levi-Civit\`{a} connection $\nabla$.
-In this section we consider arclength-parametrized curves $\gamma$ in $M$ for which the $L^1$-norm of the covariant derivative of $\dot{\gamma}$ is small.
-Using Gronwall's inequality we will easily see that such curves are $C^1$-close to geodesics.\\
+In this section we consider arclength-parametrized curves in $M$ for which the $L^1$-norm of the covariant derivative of $\dot{\gamma}$ is small.
+Using Gronwall's inequality we will easily see that such curves are $C^1$-close to geodesics.
+This will be applied to geodesics of submanifolds of $M$ along which the norm of the second fundamental form has small integral.\\

-For definiteness we use the natural distance $d^{SM}$ induced by $g$ on the unit tangent bundle.
-Since the constants in our estimates are not explicit, and since $SM$ is compact, the choice of metric on $SM$ is really irrelevant.
+On the unit tangent bundle $SM$ we consider the Sasaki metric $\bar{g}$ induced by $g$, see \cite{Sas58}, and the distance function $d^{SM}$ induced by $\bar{g}$.

-\begin{lemma} There exist constants $B>0$, $C>0$ such that the following holds for all arclength-parametrized $C^2$-curves $\gamma:[a, b]\to M$.
+\begin{lemma} There exist constants $B>0$, $C>0$, such that the following holds for all arclength-parametrized $C^2$-curves $\gamma:[a, b]\to M$.
 If $c:[a,b]\to M$ is the geodesic with initial vector $\dot{c}(a) = \dot{\gamma}(a)$ and $t\in [a, b]$, then